getify/You-Dont-Know-JS/async & performance/apB.md

 * Each generator (coroutine) is provided an argument we call `token`, which is the special value to `yield` when you want to explicitly transfer control to the next coroutine.
 * `token.messages` is an array that holds any messages passed in from the previous sequence step.
 It's also a data structure that you can use to share messages between coroutines.
-* `yield`ing a promise (or sequence) value does not transfer control, but instead pauses the coroutine processing until that value is ready.
+* `yield`ing a Promise (or sequence) value does not transfer control, but instead pauses the coroutine processing until that value is ready.
 * The last `return`ed or `yield`ed value from the coroutine processing run will be forward passed to the next step in the sequence.

 It's also easy to layer helpers on top of the base `ASQ#runner(..)` functionality to suit different uses.